Lock me in your heart and throw away the key”, so the saying goes. But can we love without locks?

 Overloaded: Negative impacts of love locks in Paris

 So why haven’t I bothered leaving my mark?
 It’s true, my individual lock probably isn’t going to make much of a difference.
 So let’s think of it this way: Paris had 24 million visitors in 2015 alone.
 For a moment, imagine if 24 million people all put a lock on a bridge or structure.
 The extra and unaccounted-for weight will inevitably take a toll and cause irreversible harm to the structure.

 Some of these structures are centuries old and people are so swept away by the seemingly romantic gesture that thinking about the long-term damage their lock will do is the last thing on their minds.
 These beautiful structures are part of the reasons we visit a city but they will slowly decay by being inundated with rusty locks.

 Critics even argue love locks are form of vandalism and I have to agree.
 Not only do they look ugly and cause damage by rusting over time being exposed to the elements, the keys thrown into the rivers pollute the waterways which leads to poor water quality.

-For instance, a section of a bridge in Paris was so weighed down by locks the sheer weight of them all caused it to collapse into the Siene.
-A centuries-old lamp post on Ponte Milvio in Rome almost toppled over under the weight of these locks into the river below, prompting authorities to remove the locks as a safety precaution.
+Additionally, a centuries-old lamppost on Ponte Milvio in Rome, Italy almost toppled over under the weight of these locks into the river below, prompting authorities to remove the locks as a safety precaution.